Pharmaceutical Bioscience - MSci (Hons) - Video

 Acceptable alternative qualifications include:

-Pass HND with overall Merit to include 60 distinctions in level 5 credits/units may be specified.
+Pass HND with an overall Merit to include 60 level 5 credits at Distinction/units may be specified.

-Pass HNC with overall Distinction to include 90 distinctions in level 4/5 credits/units may be specified.
+Pass HNC with an overall Distinction to include 90 level 4 credits at Distinction/units may be specified.

 You may also meet the course entry requirements with combinations of different qualifications to the same standard as recognised by the University (provided subject requirements as noted above are met).